Vitamin injections

 | Course of 4 B12 injections (15 mins each) | £100 |

-First-time?
-A short medical history conversation comes first — usually 10 minutes — before any injection.
-If you have a confirmed B12 deficiency on recent bloods, bring those.
+First time?
+A short medical history chat first.
+About 10 minutes.
+Before any injection.
+Got a confirmed B12 deficiency on recent bloods?
+Bring them.

 What it actually does.

-Vitamin B12 (cobalamin) is essential for red blood cell formation, neurological function, and energy metabolism.
-Most people get it from food — meat, eggs, dairy.
-Some people don’t absorb it well from food (vegans, people with absorption disorders, older adults, people on certain medications including metformin and some heartburn drugs).
+Vitamin B12 (cobalamin) is essential for red blood cell formation, nerve function and energy metabolism.
+Most people get it from food.
+Meat.
+Eggs.
+Dairy.
+Some people don’t absorb it well.
+Vegans.
+People with absorption disorders.
+Older adults.
+People on certain meds (metformin, some heartburn drugs).

-An intramuscular injection bypasses the absorption step entirely.
-The B12 goes directly into muscle tissue, releases into the bloodstream over hours to days, and is used by your body without depending on your gut to process it.
+An intramuscular injection skips the absorption step.
+The B12 goes straight into muscle tissue.
+It releases into the bloodstream over hours to days.
+Your body uses it without relying on your gut.

-For people with confirmed B12 deficiency, this is the gold-standard route — faster and more reliable than oral supplements.
-For people with low-normal B12 levels who are experiencing fatigue, brain fog or low energy, an injection course can help with symptoms while you investigate the underlying cause.
+For people with confirmed B12 deficiency, this is the gold-standard route.
+Faster and more reliable than oral supplements.
+For people with low-normal B12 levels who feel fatigue, brain fog or low energy, an injection course can help with symptoms.
+While you investigate the cause.

-An injection is not a substitute for medical investigation if you’re feeling persistently fatigued.
-If your symptoms are significant, see your GP for bloods first — you may have a deficiency that warrants a longer-term plan, or another cause that injections won’t address.
+An injection isn’t a substitute for medical investigation if you’re feeling tired all the time.
+If your symptoms are significant, see your GP for bloods first.
+You may have a deficiency that needs a longer-term plan.
+Or another cause that injections won’t fix.

 Who this is for.